 “A&H Grants provide opportunities not just for cultural institutions, but at the grass roots level as well—individuals, businesses and organizations are all encouraged to propose their best ideas.” - Amy Fackler, Cultural Programs Manager

 Strategic cultural initiatives and live events to enrich our community

 The Mayor of Boise appoints a local arts organization and/or individual as Cultural Ambassador to exemplify the best of Boise’s vibrant and diverse cultural community and to represent our city to the world.
 Awardees are offered funding for a two-year term of service and are appointed in odd-numbered years.
-2015-2016 Cultural Ambassadors for the City of Boise are Anthony Doerr and Treefort Music Fest.
+In FY15-17, Treefort Music Fest and Pulitzer-Prize winning author Anthony Doerr served as the city’s co-cultural ambassadors.
+We are accepting applications for the next City of Boise Cultural Ambassador now through August 31, 2017.
+Apply today!